The troubled Co-Operative Bank saw mortgage completions top £500m in the first three months of the year.

 Other Buy-to-let articles

 Each Friday, Mortgage Solutions rounds up the most popular articles on the website over the past week.
+What did you miss?

 Most read articles